 From the Pastor and First Lady’s Heart

-In most of America, August presents a wonderful season of New Beginnings for students at every grade level, from pre-k through college.
+In most of America, August and September present a wonderful season of New Beginnings for students at every grade level, from pre-k through college.
 It is crucial that we, as African Americans, do not take lightly the privilege and opportunity afforded to us to get a good education.

 “African Americans were often treated differently than whites in many parts of the country, especially in the South.
 In fact, many state legislatures enacted laws that led to the legally mandated segregation of the races.
 In other words, the laws of many states decreed that blacks and whites could not use the same public facilities, ride the same buses, attend the same schools, etc. These laws came to be known as Jim Crow laws.”
 United States Court Records 2014

 Brown vs. Board of Education (1954, 1955) is a definite indicator and driver for us to continue our academic pursuits:

 “Chief Justice Warren was able to do something that his predecessor had not—i.e. bring all of the Justices to agree to support a unanimous decision declaring segregation in public schools unconstitutional.
 On May 14, 1954, he delivered the opinion of the Court, stating that “We conclude that in the field of public education the doctrine of ‘separate but equal’ has no place.
 Separate educational facilities are inherently unequal. . .